keu/docs/learn/airflow-decorators.md

 <CodeBlock language="python">{airflow_decorators_traditional_mixing}</CodeBlock>

-Note that when adding traditional operators, dependencies are still defined using bitshift operators.
+Note that when adding traditional operators, dependencies are still defined using bit-shift operators.

 You can pass information between decorated tasks and traditional operators using [XCom](airflow-passing-data-between-tasks.md).
 See the tabs below for examples.